When Hell Freezes Over

 “How did they do?”

 “They’re strong men, but most of them can’t touch their toes to save their lives.
-They tried hard, so I will give them that.
+They tried hard, I will give them that.
 They were terrific doing the warrior poses, but things like triangle, anything cross-legged, and some of the twists were beyond them.
-Most of them were stiff as boards.”
+Most of them were stiff as two-by-fours.”

 Yoga plays an important role in reducing aggression and violence.
-It helps you by becoming more thoughtful about your actions.
-It makes you more flexible in tight spots.
-The brain-addled in prisons have been specifically helped by the practice.
+It helps by making one more thoughtful about actions and consequences.
+It makes practitioners more flexible in tight spots.
+The brain-addled in prisons have been especially helped by the practice.
+“Attention and impulsivity are very important for this population, which has problems dealing with aggressive impulses,” says Oxford University psychologist Miguel Farias about prison inmates

-Simple things like pranayama breathing techniques release tension and anger.
-Doing headstand is a good way to get it into your head that you can’t stay mad when you’re on your head.
+Simple things like pranayama breathing techniques help release tension and anger.
+Doing headstand is a good way to get it into your head that you can’t stay mad when you’re standing on your head.
 Mindfulness and awareness flip the misconceptions of anger.
+“We can see anger in terms of a lack of awareness, as well as an active misconstruing of reality,” says the Dalai Lama.

 Frank and Barron finished their coffees and stepped outside.
 At the crosswalk they paused at the curb.
-The traffic was light on Clifton Boulevard, but a biker was approaching.
+The traffic was light on Clifton Blvd. but a biker was approaching.
 He was a trim young man on a yellow Vespa.
 He pulled up and stopped at the painted line of the crosswalk.
 He was wearing a turquoise football-style helmet.
-Both his arms up to the sleeveless of his black t-shirt were heavily tattooed.
+Both his arms up to the sleeves of his sleeveless black t-shirt were a swirl of tattoos.
 He waved at them to go.
-They went over the edge of the curb into the street.

-Stepping up to the curb on the other side, Barron said, “There you are, Frank, not all angels are bats out of hell.”
+They went over the side of the curb into the street.
+Setting foot on the sidewalk on the other side of the street, Barron said, “There you are, Frank, not all angels are bats out of hell.”

 Ed Staskus posts stories on 147 Stanley Street http://www.147stanleystreet.com and Cleveland Ohio Daybook http://www.clevelandohiodaybook.com.
 To get the site’s monthly feature in your in-box click on “Follow.”